Point of view: maybe we can just tweak it a bit

 What we know: The most relevant points

-- 60% of the essays were "nodal", meaning primarily in one level, often 50% in the nodal level, and 25% each for the levels behind and ahead
+- 60% of the essays were "nodal", meaning primarily in one level, often with about 50% of an essay's content matching the nodal level, and about 25% each matching the levels behind and ahead

 - 40% of the essays were "more mixed"